Mario & Luigi: Partners in Time: Characters

-Partners in Time features both original characters and those that were introduced before the game.
+Partners in Time features both new and existing characters.
 Professor E. Gadd provides the player with advice throughout the game, while Toadsworth teaches the player new moves and skills to progress through the adventure.
 Although the older Peach is kidnapped, Baby Peach is retrieved from the past into the present by Toadsworth, where she is nurtured by both the old and young renditions of him.
 Baby Bowser appeared near the beginning of the game in the past to kidnap Baby Peach, although his plans were halted by an encounter with the Mario brothers and a subsequent attack from the Shroobs.
 Baby Bowser harasses the quartet frequently during their journey by stealing their Cobalt Star shards, and later attacking the group with his older self.
 Kamek the Magikoopa, Petey Piranha and Fawful, an antagonist from Mario & Luigi: Superstar Saga, appear in the game as well.

 The Shroobs, introduced in Partners in Time, are fungal like creatures who are the main antagonists of the game.
 The name "Shroob" is, of course, a deliberate corruption of the word "shroom", short for "mushroom."
-The Shroobs derive from the "Shroob planet" and are ruled by Princess Shroob, who is the primary antagonist.
+The Shroobs derive from the "Shroob planet" and are ruled by Princess Shroob, who is the main antagonist.
 After invading the Mushroom Kingdom, both she and her twin sister, Elder Princess Shroob, are defeated.
 Different species of Shroobs (with designs based on existing Mario franchise characters and enemies) are present throughout the game as both minor enemies and boss characters.
 AlphaDream also introduced Stuffwell, a talking briefcase created by E. Gadd who gives the player and brothers advice regarding items and accessories, which he stores.

 Development

 Nintendo revealed Partners in Time at E3 2005, where a playable demonstration of the game was available.
 The demos consisted of three levels, each accompanied with a tutorial to guide the player.
 Each level had a different objective and represented the characters' abilities in the game, such as the use of the hammer.
 Between the game's unveiling at E3 and its release, Nintendo of America revealed details of the game relating to Partners in Time's plot and gameplay, as well as the fact that it would be compatible with the "Rumble Pak" feature.
 AlphaDream, developers of Superstar Saga, developed this game, with experienced contributors to the Mario series such as Koji Kondo and Charles Martinet working on sound support and voice acting, respectively.
 The music was composed by Yoko Shimomura, who also scored Superstar Saga.
 Partners in Time was first released in North America on November 28, 2005.

+The game was re-released for the Wii U as a Virtual Console title in 2015, available for purchase from the Nintendo eShop.